lantins/postbin/README.md

 # PostBin

-PostBin, a simple web service for testing WebHooks (HTTP POST requests).
+PostBin, a simple web service for testing and logging of the receival of WebHooks (HTTP POST requests).

 ## Quick Start: Stand Alone